 No Obligation and transparency 24/7.
 Instantly compare live rates and costs from our network of lenders across the country.
 Real-time accurate rates and closing costs for a variety of loan programs custom to your specific situation.

-Home prices have climbed quite a bit over 2021, so much so that many worry that a housing market crash is on the horizon.
+Home prices have climbed quite a bit over the past few years, so much so that many worry that a housing market crash is on the horizon.
 Is this a valid concern?

-How does the rate of increase in home prices in 2022 compare to 2021?
+How does the rate of increase in home prices last year compare to this year?
 Is there a “housing bubble” that could burst at any moment?
-More importantly, is 2022 a good time to buy a house?
+More importantly, is 2025 a good time to buy a house?

 Given the skyrocketing prices of homes over the recent past, some might argue that a housing market crash is imminent.
 However, experts and data suggest otherwise.